Polihexanide

 Field of application/useThis section has been translated automatically.

 Adjuvant antiseptic treatment of wounds, e.g. after surgical debridement.
-Also for surface and instrument disinfection, as a swimming pool cleaner and as a disinfectant for contact lens cleaning products.
-Usual concentration: 0.01-0.04%, in pharmaceuticals up to 0.1%.
+Also used for disinfecting surfaces and instruments, as a swimming pool disinfectant and as a disinfectant in contact lens cleaning products.
+Usual concentrations are 0.01-0.04 %, in pharmaceuticals up to 0.1 %.

 Undesirable effectsThis section has been translated automatically.